vetux/xng/README.md

 <br>

 # xEngine - Game Engine library for C++

-xEngine is designed to be a standalone modular toolkit for game development.
-Games can be created entirely in C++.
+xEngine aims to provide a modular high-performance toolkit for game development.

+The engine is a standalone C++ library that can be used independently of the editor or other tools.

-The [editor](https://github.com/vetux/xng-editor) builds ontop of the library to provide a graphical user interface for building games with the engine.
+The [editor](https://github.com/vetux/xng-editor) builds ontop of the library to provide a graphical user interface for creating games.

-Users may also create their own specialized tools that link against the engine library.
+Users may also create their own standalone specialized tools that link against the engine library.

 ## ⚠️ Current Project Status
 The engine is currently under heavy construction and should not be used in projects yet because the interface is still unstable and may change any time.